grafana/grafana/docs/sources/tutorials/alerting-get-started-pt3/index.md

 1. Set custom timing:

    - Toggle **Override general timings**.
    - **Group interval**: `2m`.
 This ensures follow-up notifications for the same alert group will be sent at intervals of 2 minutes.
+While the default is 5 minutes, we chose 2 minutes here to provide faster feedback for demonstration purposes.

      **Timing options** control how often notifications are sent and can help balance timely alerting with minimizing noise.